 My friend shrugged his shoulders.
 "Probably."

-The silver screen showed the main branch of the New York public library.
+The silver screen lit up, showing the main branch of the New York public library.
 A lone librarian strolled down a narrow hall of shelves, putting books away.
 As the old lady passed the card catalog, one by one, they slowly slid open.
 The cards flew upward like a geyser, chasing the frightened woman away.
 Then we see her scream from flashes of bright light.
 And I forgot how dark the theater was.